Is there anything more bucket-list-worthy or iconic than a road trip to see brilliant fall colors?

 Total driving time: 3 hours total

-Sample costs for today: Sleeping Bear Dunes entry – $25 per car; wine tastings – $10-$15; Grand Traverse Lighthouse admission – $5 (on top of state park entry)
+Sample costs for today: Sleeping Bear Dunes entry – $25 per car (or included if you have a National Parks Pass); wine tastings – $10-$15; Grand Traverse Lighthouse admission – $8 (on top of state park entry)

 Day 11: Back to Detroit

-- You could drive partway down the Lake Michigan coast to visit places like Grand Haven and Holland.
+- You could drive partway down the Lake Michigan coast to visit places like Ludington (see ideas for additional day below), Grand Haven and Holland.
 (6 hours)

 - You could cut across the center of the state and make a stop halfway at the Ziibiwing Center of Anishinabe Culture and Lifeways in Mount Pleasant to learn more about Michigan's Indigenous history.
 (4.5 hours)